ansys/pyansys-dev-guide/README.rst

 documentation styles.
 It concludes with an abstractions section that explains how apps and complex services expose only functionalities that matter to users.

-From the **About** area for the repository, you can click the link for the latest web-based release of this guide.
+From the **About** area for the repository, you can click the link to view the latest web-based release of this guide.
 In the `Releases <https://github.com/ansys/pyansys-dev-guide/releases>`_ area, you can view information about all releases.
-In the **Assets**  area for any release, you can download a PDF.
+In the **Assets**  area for any release, you can download a PDF file of the guide.